spxp/spxp-crypto/spxp-crypto-tools/ManualProfileCreation.md

     }
 }
 ```
-After signing this file again and uploading the new file and the modified
+As before, we need to sign this profile root file again.
+Then we can upload the
-profile root file to our webserver, we can check again with our favorite SPXP
+new `john-doe-posts` and this modified profile root file to our webserver.
-client and see these two posts appear in the timeline.
+These two posts should now appear in the timeline of this profile.

 ### Limited visibility with End-to-End Encryption
 One key feature of SPXP is the ability to limit the visibility of selected
-information to a limited audience &emdash; with full end-to-end encryption.
+information to a restricted audience &ndash; with full end-to-end encryption.
 To publish encrypted information, we first need to create a symmetric encryption
 key:
 ```
-$ SpxpCryptoTool gensymkey > john-doe-friends-key.json
+$ SpxpCryptoTool gensymkey > john-doe-closefriends-key.json
 ```
 Out of interest, we can then take a look at this key:
 ```
-$ cat john-doe-friends-key.json
+$ cat john-doe-closefriends-key.json
 {
     "kty": "oct",
     "kid": "97hAmlFbPIEGgJ8E",